music-suite/music-suite/docs/src/User-Guide.md

 (over phrases' (dim fff ff) $ pseq [c..c'] |/8)
 ```

-You can give any two dynamic values to `cresc` and `dim` (e.g. they are synonyms).
+We can give any two dynamic values to `cresc` and `dim` (e.g. they are synonyms).
 A crescendo/diminuendo line will be drawn as necessary.

 ```TODOmusic+haskell
 (cresc pp mf $ pseq [c..c'] |/8)